architecture-building-systems/CityEnergyAnalyst/docs/installing-the-jenkins.rst

   - press CTRL+C to shutdown the tunnel

 - copy the ``CityEnergyAnalyst\bin\ceajenkins.py`` file to ``%PROGRAMDATA%\ceajenkins``

-- open the Anaconda Prompt and do ``conda create --name ceajenkins python=2.7 pywin32``, then do ``activate ceajenkins``
+    - if you haven't checked out the CEA, download it from the `CEA GitHub repository`_

-- open a new Anaconda Prompt with administrator rights (right click, then "Run as Administrator")
+- open ``cmd.exe`` with admin rights (right click, then "Run as Administrator")
+- type ``set PATH=%USERPROFILE%\Documents\CityEnergyAnalyst\Dependencies\Python;%PATH%``

+  - this sets up access to the Python shipped with CEA - if you installed to a different location, modify accordingly

 - run ``python %PROGRAMDATA%\ceajenkins\ceajenkins.py install``
 - in order for the service to find required DLL's, ensure the PATH includes the following folders (use the windows search function to find the control panel item "Edit System Environment Variables"):